RGBeter/Neptune/README.md

   removing the ICs from the donor boards.
 The legend silkscreen on the board *should* match that on the IC but this may not always be a reliable indicator of orientation.

+* Similarly, there are two different sizes of oscillator package and the footprint has holes to mount either size.
+If using the smaller DIP-8 size, observe the correct location of pin 1 in the middle of the footprint and install the oscillator towards `IC6` as indicated by the arrows.

 * Clean all boards thoroughly with e.g. isopropyl alcohol prior to starting.
   Especially HASL boards from JLC have been known to arrive with some contaminants present which prevent reliable solder joints.
 You may even like to tin the SMD